Want to Enrich Your Stanford Experience?

 SHS Board or Committee Involvement

 - The Stanford Historical Society is governed by a Board of Directors that has the responsibility to develop policies and procedures and programs for the Society; to monitor the Society’s financial health and overall performance; and to ensure that the Society has the resources necessary to fulfill its mission.
-Under the leadership of board members who serve as committee chairs, seven committees plan and execute the policies, operations, programs and events of the Society with the support of the staff members.
+Under the leadership of board members who serve as committee chairs, eight committees plan and execute the policies, operations, programs and events of the Society with the support of the staff members.
 Volunteer roles range from multi-year committee and board commitments to serving on working groups.

 Interested?
 Eager to help but unable to find a volunteer opportunity on this page?